phobos/phobos_prometheus/README.md

 ## Usage

-Step 1: configure the library by calling `PhobosPrometheus.configure` with the path of your configuration file or with configuration settings hash.
+**Step 1:** In phobos_boot.rb, configure the library by calling `PhobosPrometheus.configure` with the path of your configuration file or with configuration settings hash.
+Note that PhobosPrometheus expects Phobos.configure to have been run since it is using Phobos.logger

 ```ruby
 PhobosPrometheus.configure('config/phobos_prometheus.yml')